[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 Extra teams were sold in Italy, but these were unpainted, and simply supplied in an appropriate colour plastic.
 For example, the Torino set shown was dark red.
 The figures themselves were an OO scale version of the famous Airfix footballers set, which Airfix themselves only produced in 1:32 scale.
 It was common for other figure manufacturers to "borrow" figure designs from their competitors.
 The advantage to using the Airfix figures, is that it produces some lovely detailed figures (even if the team includes a referee, linesman and trainer!).
 These figures would look great alongside Subbuteo's accessories.
 Another amusing thing is that the goalkeeper is in a diving pose, but he's really only going to be useful diving in one direction.

 Interestingly, Airfix did produce a football game in the 1970s, which was in their toy range, rather than the more famous model one.
 Sadly, the game seemed to be more of a two-player pinball, with the players controlling paddles on the goal line.
-So it doesn't really warrant a place on this page.
+So it doesn't warrant a place on this page.

 April 2008: New information about the Atlantic set has kindly been sent to the site by Bruno Biasini, who owns the Roma set shown above.
 Unlike the big set shown at the top of the section, the game at this time came as half a pitch, with one team.
 Bruno thinks this was smart marketing because in order to have a full game you needed to buy two sets, and he owned Roma and Lazio.
 The team colours around the pitch-half are a nice touch.